wp-plugins/wp-backitup/readme.txt

 3. When the backup has been created, click the download link to access a zipped backup of your site.

 == Changelog ==
+= 1.9 =
+* New Features: Scheduled backups are now available.
+* New Feature:  Allow only a single backup to be run at a time.
+* New feature:  Automated cleanup feature will perform work file and log cleanup once per day.
+* Update: User experience improvements to backup.
+* Update: Logging enhancements.
+* Fix: Add support for windows MySql database exports.
+Windows backups always worked but did not take advantage of MySql export tools like other platforms.

 = 1.8 =
 * Updates: Wordpress 4.0 support
 * Feature: Add support for large database restore.
-* Feature: Add database checkpoint recovery for database restore failures.
+* Feature: Add database checkpoint recovery for database restore failures
 * Feature: Add restore logging on all restores
 * Fix: Correct bug on restore when table prefix doesn't match.